Xenonyy/Xenonyy.github.io/README.md

 # Getting Started
 ## Prerequisites

-To run this project you will need NodeJS installed.
-This project uses v12.14.1.\
+To run this project you will need Node.js installed.
+This project uses v12.14.1\
 Check your current version with ``` node -v ```\
 If you dont have Node installed, install it with ``` npm install node ```
 ## Installation